 In this paper we propose a method to support innovation projects, taking into account also environmental requirements.
 The specific goal is to drive systematically the designer towards more sustainable products or processes, without interfering with its traditional design approach.

-The method is based on an integration of LCA tools for collecting and processing information from all life cycle phases of the product, with a reworking of the TRIZ fundamentals (as the Ideal Final Results, Laws of Technical Systems Evolution and resources) for identifying where and how to intervene on it.
+The method is based on an integration of Life Cycle Assessment LCA tools for collecting and processing information from all life cycle phases of the product, with a reworking of the TRIZ fundamentals (as the Ideal Final Results, Laws of Technical Systems Evolution and resources) for identifying where and how to intervene on it.

 An application case is used to show the potentiality of the presented method.